xmtp/xmtp-dot-org/docs/faq.md

 Have other questions or ideas about message formats and metadata?
 Post to the [XMTP Community Forums](https://community.xmtp.org/).

+### Does XMTP have a maximum message size?

+Yes.
+Messages sent on the XMTP network are limited to just short of 1MB (1048214 bytes).

+For this reason, XMTP supports [message attachments](#does-xmtp-support-message-attachments).

 ### Does XMTP support message attachments?

 Yes, via two XMTP improvement proposals that are currently in review status: